Search

 Fisher and the Unionists got their eight (sort of), but it can’t be assumed that they would continue to build to Britain’s maximum industrial capacity.
 And even if they had, German steel production had caught up with Britain’s in 1893, and by 1914 was double that of the United Kingdom.
 Plus, universal conscription allowed the German Navy to pay a seaman or rating half what his British volunteer counterpart made – with battleships requiring between 600 and 1,000 crewman apiece, dreadnought or pre-dreadnought, that expense added up fast.
 Britain might not have been able to keep up in a naval arms race with a determined Germany.

-Britain authorized no battle cruisers in the 1906 or 1907 fiscal years, after the three ships of the Invincible class, so we moved the 1908 Indefatigable forward and inserted a new class built to the “centerline Invincible” proposed by Director of Naval Construction Sir Philip Watts.
+Britain authorized no battle cruisers in the 1906 or 1907 fiscal years, after the three ships of the Invincible class, so we moved the 1908 Indefatigable forward and given her a sister, and inserted a new class built to the “centerline Invincible” proposed by Director of Naval Construction Sir Philip Watts.
 She’s a very similar design to Invincible, but has all of her main turrets sited along the centerline and capable of firing on either beam.

 The sixth member of the Queen Elizabeth class is also present.
 Intended to carry the name Agincourt, we couldn’t use that one since it was re-assigned in 1914 to the stolen Turkish dreadnought Sultan Osman V (herself the former Brazilian Rio de Janeiro).
 Instead she’s named King Henry V, the name originally proposed by First Lord of the Admiralty Winston Churchill and one keeping the same theme.